xuwang/aws-terraform/README.md

 The number of etcd nodes and worker nodes are defined in *coreos-cluster/tfcommon/override.tf*.

-Change the cluster_coapacity in the file to build multi-nodes etcd/worker cluster:
+Change the cluster_coapacity in the file to build multi-nodes etcd/worker cluster, for example, from 1 to 3:

 ```
 # etcd_cluster_capacity should be in odd number, e.g. 3, 5, 9